There is an opportunity to reflect on lessons that have been learned from working from home. Here, we look at the top three.

 Good culture is worth investing in

-Businesses have had to make difficult decisions around finances and personnel, all the while attempting to keep morale high and continuing to operate to provide services to the community.
+Many businesses have had to make difficult decisions around finances and personnel, all the while attempting to keep morale high and continuing to operate to provide services to the community.

 The effort taken to keep teams connected while working remotely can be adapted to the more normal situation when workers do return to the office.
 The different steps that might have been introduced (virtual coffees, novelty meeting ice-breakers, themed virtual afternoon teas) can be adapted to the physical workplace and businesses can continue to derive the benefits of these team building exercises.